snehalstomar/Hybrid-Transformer-based-Self-Supervised-Monocular-Depth-Estimation/README.md

 ### Acknowledgement

-This implementation borrows heavily from [Monodepth2](https://github.com/nianticlabs/monodepth2) and draws inspiration from [DIFFNet](https://github.com/brandleyzhou/DIFFNet).
+This implementation borrows heavily from [Monodepth2](https://github.com/nianticlabs/monodepth2), and draws inspiration from the [DIFFNet](https://github.com/brandleyzhou/DIFFNet).